Your Rights and Responsiblities when Applying for Credit or Loans

 When you apply for credit, you'll be asked for information about yourself that covers several different areas.
 The person to whom you are applying for credit will want to know your past credit record and whether or not you have a large enough income to meet all your expenses.
 They'll want to know if your income is steady and how long you've been at your job.

 They'll want to know whether or not you've shown signs of poor money management in the past.
-They'll also want to know how long you've been living in the community, how long in your present home, and whether you are renting or buying.
-And they'll want to know about your assets--your home, your furniture, and your automobile.
-And they'll want references.
+They'll also want to know how long you've been living in the community, how long you have resided in your present home, and whether you are renting or buying.
+They'll want to know about your assets--your home, your furniture, and your automobile.
+And they will want to know about your debts.
+And, finally, they'll want references.

 These are the most important things the person to whom you are applying for credit will need to know about you before they will let you borrow money.
 Usually your age isn't important unless you've just reached the age of eighteen and don't have an employment history.
 Or if you are a senior citizen who can't offer a steady job as proof of your ability to repay a loan, then you may have some difficulty also.
 Usually, however, even people in these categories can get credit if they meet all the other requirements.
 And don't forget that good references do matter.

 Before you decide to buy or borrow from anyone, become a comparison shopper--look around for the best deal in goods and for loans.
 Deal only with recognized companies and agencies, however, and if you are in doubt about a company, ask for information at your Better Business Bureau.

 When you get a loan or purchase with a payment plan, make sure you understand exactly what you're responsible for.
 Read all of the contract and read it carefully.
 Make sure all the details are spelled out for you.
 Don't ever sign a contract that you don't understand and always keep a copy of every contract you sign.